woodcox/city-jekyll/pages/safeguarding.md

 The Safeguarding Co-Ordinator will maintain an up to date list of the volunteers and the training that they have received.

-## 7. MANAGEMENT AND SUPERVISION OF STAFF/VOLUNTEERS
+## 7. MANAGEMENT AND SUPERVISION OF STAFF / VOLUNTEERS

 The purpose of supervision is to: